katesroad/Microservices-React-Node/notes/section.09.md

     - downside:
       - we are going to end up authentication duplication => move the duplication to a shared library
       - Communication between microservices is challenging

+- Option 2
+  - downside
+    - interaction with auth service
+      - step one
+        - request -> auth service
+        - auth service -> token and other data required
+      - step two request -> order service
+        - ban the user who has already logined in
+        - even if the user is banded, the JWT token is still valid